SizeCredit/size-solidity/README.md

 ### Network Configuration

-Ensure that the `CHAIN_NAME` and `RPC_URL` are set according to the network you are deploying to.
-You can see the available networks in `script/Networks.sol`.
+Ensure that the `NETWORK_CONFIGURATION` is set according to the network options you are deploying to.
+For example, you can create a configuration `base-mocks` and another `base-production` without mocks.
+Also, ensure that `RPC_URL` is set according to the network you are deploying to.
+In the previous case, both would be equal to `base` as in your `foundry.toml`.
+You can see the available network configuration in `script/Networks.sol`.

 You can set relevant `NetworkParams` to `address(0)` if you are deploying with mock contracts or require specific network parameters.

-## Deployment

 ```bash
 source .env